-Qwest employs a mature to ensuring logical and physical security controls are in place and appropriate for our computer centers, network operations centers, secure operations centers, cyber centers and other Qwest facilities.
-Qwest's security-related services are intended to ensure the integrity, confidentiality and availability of information assets and to support Qwest resources and its wide range of customers and geographical locations.
+Qwest employs a mature, to ensuring logical and physical security controls are in place and appropriate for our computer centers, network operations centers, secure operations centers, cyber centers and other Qwest facilities.
+Qwest's security-related services are intended to ensure the integrity, confidentiality and availability of information assets and to support Qwest resources and our wide range of customers and geographical locations.

-The Qwest integrated Networx Security team has leveraged the experience gained above in preparing a Security Plan that meets with the requirements specified in RFP Sections C.2.1.11, C.3.3.2, and C.3.3.2.4.2.1.
+The Qwest integrated Networx Security team has leveraged the experience gained above in preparing a Networx Security Plan that meets with the requirements specified in RFP Sections C.2.1.11, C.3.3.2, and C.3.3.2.4.2.1.
 This Security Plan is compliant with OMB Circular A-130, NRIC Recommendations VI-1A-05 through VI-1A-10, and Telcordia standards.
-In addition, the Security Plan also addresses compliance with Public Law 104-191, Health Insurance Portability and Accountability Act (HIPAA) of 1996, as stipulated in the Networx Universal RFP and FIPS PUB 200.
-The Security Plan is Appendix 2 to the Qwest Networx Universal proposal.
+In addition, the Security Plan also addresses compliance with Public Law 104-191, Health Insurance Portability and Accountability Act (HIPAA) of 1996, as stipulated in the Networx Enterprise RFP and FIPS PUB 200.
+The Networx Security Plan is Appendix 2 to Qwest's Networx Enterprise proposal.

-Qwest Government Services Inc. (QGSI) Security, which is headed by a Director of Government Security, has dedicated a security professional to the Networx Security Manager position in the CPO.
-The Security Manager's team has the responsibility of working with the designated security points of contact within the GSA Networx PMO and the Agencies to ensure compliance with all applicable policies, publications, standards and Executive Orders.
+Qwest Government Services Security Office is headed by the Director of Government Security who has dedicated a security professional to the Networx Security Manager position in the CPO.
+The Security Manager's team has the responsibility of working with the designated security points of contact within the GSA Networx PMO and Agencies to ensure compliance with all applicable policies, publications, standards and Executive Orders.